 \subsubsection{Baseline Model}

 Due to computational resource constraints, we restrict our LLM to fewer than 3 billion parameters.
-Specifically, as an RL framework, GRPO is particularly memory-intensive, since it requires simultaneous inference to generate candidate outputs and backpropagation to update model parameters, both of which consume significant GPU memory.
-Additionally, reward normalization in GRPO mandates generating at least two candidates per input, further increasing memory demands.
-In our experiments, even after using vLLM~\cite{kwon2023efficientmemorymanagementlarge} with a memory‐efficient setting of 0.7, we still encountered out‐of‐memory errors when running \sys on models larger than 3 billion parameters.
+Specifically, as a reinforcement learning framework, GRPO is particularly memory-intensive, since it requires simultaneous inference to generate candidate outputs and backpropagation to update model parameters, both of which consume significant GPU memory.
+Additionally, the reward normalization in GRPO mandates generating at least two candidates per input, further increasing memory demands.
+In our experiments, even after using vLLM~\cite{kwon2023efficientmemorymanagementlarge} with a memory‐efficient setting of 0.7, we still encountered out‐of‐memory errors when running on models larger than 3 billion parameters.

 Therefore, we select two code-focused LLMs, \texttt{Qwen2.5-Coder}~\cite{Hui2024Qwen25CoderTR} (\texttt{1.5B} and \texttt{3B} variants) and one general-purpose model, \texttt{Llama3.2-3B}~\cite{grattafiori2024llama3herdmodels}.
-We excluded the prior work \texttt{LLM4Decompile-End-1.3B}~\cite{Tan2024LLM4DecompileDB} from our main evaluation after observing its poor performance on our dataset.
-Specifically, we ask all four above models to improve our 1,025 originally accurate functions, score the outputs using \syss and show the results in \Cref{tab:baselineresult}.
-Since being fine-tuned based on the model released from November 2023, \texttt{LLM4Decompile-End-1.3B} improved only 70 functions (6.8\%), whereas 955 functions (93.2\%) turned inaccurate.
-In contrast, the three newer LLMs (released around September 2024) made only 44.4\% of functions inaccurate.
+As shown in \Cref{tab:baselineresult}, due to the poor performance of \texttt{LLM4Decompile-End-1.3B}~\cite{Tan2024LLM4DecompileDB} on our dataset, where 93\% of the functions go wrong after applying it, we excluded it from our main evaluation.
+More specifically, we ask all four above models to improve the functions in our \texttt{OA} evaluation dataset, score the outputs using \syss and show the results in \Cref{tab:baselineresult}.
+Since being fine-tuned based on the model released from November 2023, \texttt{LLM4Decompile-End-1.3B} made 682 functions (94.0\%) inaccurate.
+In contrast, the three newer LLMs (released around September 2024) made only 46.9\% of functions inaccurate.
 Given this marked difference, we omit \texttt{LLM4Decompile-End-1.3B} from further analysis.

-\subsection{\sys Performance On OA}
+\subsection{\sys Performance on OA}